-The application process was fairly smooth, if a little slow.
+The application process was fairly smooth, albeit a little slow.
 While it would be nice to be able to establish and fund a new account at a bank in under 24 hours online, modern security and ACH transfers take extra time.
-Some of the delay could have been eliminated throughout the first few steps of this process, however.

-Update: As of Friday morning, my FNBO Direct balance includes the opening deposit.
-Now complete, the account opening process took four business days.
+Update: As of Friday morning, my FNBO Direct balance now includes the opening deposit.
+Now complete, the account opening process took a total of four business days.

 If you are a current accountholder or if you open a new account following my experiences, let me know your impressions of the bank.

 Finally, in addition to an online savings account, FNBO offers a high yield checking account.
 It currently pays 0.65% APY, which is one of the best rates available on a checking account.